kubernetes/git-sync/docs/cookie-file.md

-# Using an Http Cookie File with git-sync
+# Using an HTTP cookie file with git-sync

-Git-sync supports use of an HTTP Cookie File for accessing git content.
+Git-sync supports use of an HTTP cookie file for accessing git content.

-## Step 1: Create Secret
+## Step 1: Create a Secret

-First, create a secret file from the git cookie file you wish to use.
+First, create a Kubernetes Secret from the git cookie file you wish to use.

 Example: if the cookie-file is `~/.gitcookies`: